reinfi/openapi-models/README.md

     'paths' => [__DIR__ . '/spec'], # array of path to check for openapi files 'outputPath' => __DIR__ . '/output', # output directory
-    'namespace' => 'Api', # namespace for generated classes, can be empty ];
+    'namespace' => 'Api', # namespace for generated classes, can be empty 'clearOutputDirectory' => true, # to remove all files in output directory, default is false ];
 ```